elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/persistent-volumes.md

 `4k` is short for 4000 IOPS and is the default storage class used when none is specified.

-> NOTE: The software encrypted volumes will soon be deprecated since all volume
-> storage is already encrypted in hardware.

 > See our [pricing page](https://elastx.se/en/openstack/pricing)  under the table *Storage* to calculate your costs.

 # Example